dart-lang/webdev/frontend_server_client/README.md

 ### Working with dev SDK releases

-By default when you do a pub get/upgrade, a constraint like `<2.9.0` will actually allow dev releases of `2.9.0` if the current SDK is a dev release.
-It emits a warning when it does this, but will happily alow it.
+By default, when you do a pub get/upgrade, a constraint like `<2.9.0` will actually allow dev releases of `2.9.0` if the current SDK is a dev release.
+It emits a warning when it does this, but will happily allow it.

 - This means that we don't have to publish versions that explicitly allow dev releases.
 We will be notified of breakages by our bots if a dev release does